gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <p>This is a unilingual value - enter the same section value to your English and French pages.</p>

-<p>If you would like to add a new section value that is not currently in the Feedback Viewer, contact the Canada Digital Service.
+<p>If you would like to add a new section value that is not currently in the Feedback Viewer, contact the Digital Transformation Office.
 We will add the new section value into the Feedback Viewer.</p>

 <p>Email: <a href="mailto:dto.btn@tbs-sct.gc.ca">dto.btn@tbs-sct.gc.ca</a></p>